ArsLucidum/machine-learning-math-notes/probability-and-statistics.md

 Also known as average.

 It is the sum of all numbers in a data set divided by the total number of values.
-For the set $\{2, 3, 4, 6, 8, 10\}:
+For the set $\lbrace 2, 3, 4, 6, 8, 10\rbrace$:

 $$
 \bar{x} = \frac{2+4+6+8+10}{5} = 6